wq/wq/docs/io/base-io.md

 `refresh()` | Triggers the [load] and [parse] mixins to ensure the dataset is ready for iteration.
 Called automatically when the class is initialized.
 `copy(other_io, save=True)` | Copy the entire dataset to another IO instance, which presumably uses a different loader or parser.
 This method provides a means of converting data between formats.
 Any existing data on the other IO instance will be erased.
 If `save` is `True` (the default), the `save()` method on the other IO will be immediately triggered after the data is copied.
 `sync(other_io, save=True)` | Like `copy()`, but uses `key_field` (see below) to update existing records in the other IO rather than replacing the entire dataset.
 If a key is not found it is added automatically.
+`as_dataframe()` | Generates a [Pandas DataFrame] containing the data in the IO instance.
+Useful for more complex data analysis tasks.
+Requires Pandas which is not installed by default.

 ## Properties